mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 ]
 ```

-This is optional, but useful if your list comprehension becomes long.
+This is useful if your list comprehension becomes long.
-(Some linters will do it for you.)
+In fact, this is so useful that many linters will do it for you.

 # Full anatomy of a list comprehension